alirezaghl/MAML/README.md

 ## Overview

-This project implements MAML to train a policy that can quickly adapt to make a HalfCheetah robot run backward.
+This project implements MAML to train a policy that can quickly adapt to make a HalfCheetah run backward.

 ### Result
-The training produces an evaluation video (`Final_Evaluation.mp4`) showing the trained HalfCheetah agent performing backward locomotion.
+The training produces an evaluation video showing the trained agent performing backward locomotion.

 ![HalfCheetah Backward](./evaluation.gif)